461747285/computational-physics_N2013301020145/Exercise/1st assignment.md

 As I have said before, I have only design 26 letters and a blank space, which means if you input other kinds of strings, such as numbers, symbols, it would produce errors in the programme.

+In the second programme, I designed an analog clock.
+Firstly, we can change dial plate via editting the *initial.txt*.
+Also, we can change the symbols for hour hand, minute hand and second hand.
+Secondly, this clock read the local time in the computer, which means it is as accurate as the clock of your computer.
+However, due to the runing time of this programme, there are some problems occurring in the second hand.
+Thus, actually, we can regard it as a decoration instead of a real second hand.

 ##letter design
 First of all, I need to design 26 letters in the same size.
 For convenience, my letter sizes is 7'#'*7'#'.
 Actually, we